steveloughran/engineering-proposals/HADOOP-18028-prefetching-s3a-architecture.md

 Includes stat collection on System.nanoTime() of operations, but in `java.util.DoubleSummaryStatistics` format, not iostats. we should be able to map them and so collect in job reports.

-`org.apache.hadoop.fs.common.BlockOperations.Kind` lists all operations which can be queued; there is also an End of each of these, which is placed on the queue when done.
+`BlockOperations.Kind` lists all operations which can be queued; there is also an End of each of these, which is placed on the queue when done.

 ##  CachingBlockManager